 - 1. Park the windrower on level ground, and lower the header and reel so that the lift cylinders are fully retracted. - 2.
 Stop the engine and remove the key. - 3.
 Open the hood.
-Refer to 5.2.3 Opening Hood (Highest Position), page 286. - 4.
+Refer to 5.2.3 Opening Hood (Highest Position), page 311. - 4.
 Place a clean container (at least 75 liters [20 US gallons]) under drain at the bottom of the hydraulic reservoir to collect the oil.

-- 5. Remove drain plug (A) and allow oil to drain. - 6.
-Change the lift filter.
-Refer to Removing Lift Filter, page 392. - Inspect plug and clean off any metal debris that may have accumulated on magnetic plug.
+- 5. Remove drain plug (A) and allow oil to drain. - Inspect plug and clean off any metal debris that may have accumulated on magnetic plug.
 Wipe plug with a clean cloth.
 Check O-ring condition.
-Look for cracking, breakage, or deformation that may impede sealing ability and replace as required. - 8.
-Install drain plug (A), torque to 80 Nm (59 lbf·ft). - 9.
+Look for cracking, breakage, or deformation that may impede sealing ability and replace as required. - 7.
+Install drain plug (A), and torque to 80 Nm (59 lbf·ft). - 8.
 Fill hydraulic oil reservoir.
-Refer to 5.10.1 Checking and Filling Hydraulic Oil, page 385.
+Refer to 5.10.1 Checking and Filling Hydraulic Oil, page 407.